|Main index||Tournaments index||About author|

 Individual pairs are not possible for all numbers of players.
 To see this start by calculating, for any given number of players, the number of possible partnerships.
 Each game in a tournament uses two of these partnerships, so if the number of partnerships is odd, an individual pairs cannot be produced for that number of players.

 The calculation can be altered by allowing self-partnering.
-But self-partnering only makes sense in non-aerobic games in which turns are taken by players who may confer.
+But self-partnering makes sense only in non-aerobic games in which turns are taken by players who may confer.
 So it works in the likes of tiddlywinks, croquet, snooker, and billiards.
 But self-partnering doesn’t work in games such as bridge and doubles tennis.
 An individual pairs tournament in which every game is two-versus-two is said to be ‘pure’, and one which includes self-partnering is said to be ‘mixed’.

 In a pure individual pairs tournament with n players, there are n(n–1)/2 partnerships.
 This is even iff n is 0 or 1 modulo 4.
 In a mixed individual pairs tournament with n players, in which each player self-partners once, there are n(n–1)/2+n partnerships.
 This is even iff n is 0 or 3 modulo 4.
 This result continues to hold if each player self-partners any odd number of times.
 If players self-partner an even number of times, then n must be either 0 or 1 modulo 4.